Mississippi State vs. South Carolina: Sportsbook promo codes, odds, spread, over/under - January 6

 Mississippi State vs. South Carolina Betting Trends

-- Mississippi State has put together an 8-5-0 record against the spread this season.
+- Mississippi State has won eight games against the spread this season, while failing to cover five times.

-- Bulldogs games have hit the over five out of 13 times this season.
+- So far this season, five out of the Bulldogs' 13 games have hit the over.

 - South Carolina has covered 10 times in 13 chances against the spread this year.

-- The Gamecocks and their opponents have combined to go over the point total six out of 13 times this season.
+- Gamecocks games have gone over the point total six out of 13 times this year.

 Mississippi State Futures Odds